yitzchak/dicy/docs/README.md

 # DiCy

-A JavaScript based builder for LaTeX, knitr and literate Haskell that automatically builds dependencies.
-Can automatically process projects that utilize Asymptote, Biber, BibTeX, dvitopdf, MetaPost, makeindex, makeglossaries, or SageTeX.
+A JavaScript based builder for LaTeX, knitr, literate Agda and literate Haskell that automatically builds dependencies.
+Can automatically process projects that utilize Agda, Asymptote, Biber, BibTeX, dvitopdf, knitr, lhs2TeX, MetaPost, makeindex, makeglossaries, or SageTeX.
 Also, parses and filters output logs and error messages generated during build.

 ## Installation